Few strongly interacting fermions of different mass driven in the vicinity of a critical point: Transition probability

 The situation changes slightly when the system is driven back again through the second, returning transition.
 As clearly seen (bottom panel in Fig.~\ref{Fig2}), in this case, the probabilities ${\cal P}_0(\tau)$ and ${\cal P}_1(\tau)$ experience specific oscillations.
 Importantly, by an appropriate choice of the {\it finite} transition time $\tau$ it is possible to drive back the system ideally to the ground state.
 Explanation of this non-monotonic behavior is not complicated but requires full quantum-mechanical argumentation.
 In general, after the first transition, the system is in some well-defined superposition of the two many-body states.
 Thus, the probability that the system will return to the ground state after the second transition cannot be expressed as simple products of half-time probabilities ${\cal P}_0(\tau/2)$ and ${\cal P}_1(\tau/2)$ (like the naive semi-classical picture suggests) but it requires additional knowledge of the relative phase $\phi_{\tau/2}$ of the half-time superposition of many-body eigenstates.
-Careful but straightforward considerations of this issue in the framework of the Landau-Zener approach shows that the final probability of returning to the ground state is expressed as
+Careful but straightforward considerations of this issue, similarly as it is done in the theory of Landau-Zener-Stueckelberg interferometry \cite{2010ShevchenkoPhysRep}, shows that the final probability of returning to the ground state is expressed as